Working with APIs

 Configure API requests

-After creating an API, you will see the configuration panel with several important sections:
+After creating an API, you will see the configuration panel with the following sections:

 1. 1